On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Channel Estimation

 We now describe a low complexity MMSE (LCMMSE) estimate that does not require a matrix inversion computation.
 For this purpose, the received signal in \eqref{eqn_recYtpk} is right-multiplied by the pilot $\mathbf{p}_m$ to obtain

-which is used to find an MMSE estimate of the channel $ {\mathbf{h}}_{tm}$ of the $m$th user in the $t$th RE.
+which is used to find an MMSE estimate of the channel $ {\mathbf{h}}_{tm}$ of the $m$th user in the $t$th RB.
 The LCMMSE channel estimate $ \hat{\mathbf{h}}_{tm}^k$ is described in Theorem \ref{thm_ch_est} and is calculated as

 Similar to the MMSE estimate, the LCMMSE estimate uses the knowledge of the APM and $\{\beta_i\}_{i=1}^M$.
-While the MMSE estimator uses the signal ${\mathbf{Y}_t^{pk}}$ to compute the estimates, and thus exploits all the information available at the BS, the LCMMSE estimator uses only $\mathbf{y}_{tm}^{pk}$, i.e., the projection of ${\mathbf{Y}_t^{pk}}$ onto $ {\mathbf{p}}_{m}$, to estimate $ {\mathbf{h}}_{tm}$.
+While the MMSE estimator uses the signal ${\mathbf{Y}_t^{{\tt{p}}k}}$ to compute the estimates, and thus exploits all the information available at the BS, the LCMMSE estimator uses only $\mathbf{y}_{tm}^{{\tt{p}}k}$, i.e., the projection of ${\mathbf{Y}_t^{{\tt{p}}k}}$ onto $ {\mathbf{p}}_{m}$, to estimate $ {\mathbf{h}}_{tm}$.

 The channel estimates under the three schemes and their error variances are given by the following theorem.